CeereMugambi/alx-system_engineerung-devops/0x01-shell_permissions/README.md

-Script for printing effective user
+Script for printing groups of currnt user